duncan/dev/pages/resume.md

 ### Apache Ant and Apache Tomcat

-While at Sun Microsystems, Duncan wrote the first version of Apache Tomcat as a reference implmenetaiton for the Java Servlet API.
-To help make sure that Servlets were used by as many developers as possible, he convinced Sun to donate it to the Apache Software Foundation.
+While at Sun Microsystems, Duncan wrote the first version of Apache Tomcat as a reference implementation for the Java Servlet API.
+To help ensure that as many developers used servlets as possible, he convinced Sun’s executive management to donate Tomcat to the Apache Software Foundation.

-Apache Ant was the Java-based build tool that Duncan created in order to build Tomcat, and it was open sourced along with Tomcat before going on to become the default build tool for Java projects for well over a decade.
+Apache Ant was the Java-based build tool that Duncan created to build Tomcat.
+It became the default build tool for Java projects for well over a decade.

 ### Book Author

-Over the course of his career Authored 2 titles and co-authored 4 other titles for O’Reilly Media, Pragmatic Bookshelf, and Pearson Education.
+Over his career, Duncan has authored two titles and co-authored four other titles for O’Reilly Media, Pragmatic Bookshelf, and Pearson Education.

 ### Speaker

-Starting at Sun Microsystems, Duncan has spoken at hundreds of events around the world on technical topics to audiences as small as local user groups and as large as the JavaOne developer conference.
+Starting at Sun Microsystems, Duncan has spoken at hundreds of events worldwide on technical topics to audiences as small as local user groups and as large as the JavaOne developer conference.

 ## Other highlights